cybertraining-dsc/su22-reu-385/time-series-prediction/stationary-and-nonstationary-timeseries/stationary-and-nonstationary .md

 * Take the nth root of the series
 * Combination of the above

-The most common and convenient method
+The most common and convenient method is Differencing the series
 ##### Differencing the Series (once or more)

 If Y_t is the value at time 't,' the first difference of Y equals